lidalei/LinearLogisticRegSpark/README.md

 * Logistic Regression uses Gradient Descent or Netwon's method and Confusion Matrix as a metric.

-* TODO, implement Efficient Cross Validation in Spark.
+* Implemented Naive and Efficient Cross Validation in Spark.

+* TODO, implement bootstrap aggregation.